Gothic architecture: Early English and High Gothic

 Following the destruction by fire of the choir of Canterbury Cathedral in 1174, a group of master builders was invited to propose plans for the reconstruction.
 The master-builder William of Sens, who had worked on Sens Cathedral, won the competition.
 Work began that same year, but in 1178 William was badly injured by falling from the scaffolding, and returned to France, where he died.
 His work was continued by William the Englishman who replaced his French namesake in 1178.
 The resulting structure of the choir of Canterbury Cathedral is considered the first work of Early English Gothic.
 The cathedral churches of Worcester (1175–), Wells (c.1180–), Lincoln (1192–), and Salisbury (1220–) are all, with Canterbury, major examples.
 Tiercerons – decorative vaulting ribs – seem first to have been used in vaulting at Lincoln Cathedral, installed c.1200.
 Instead of a triforium, Early English churches usually retained a gallery.

 High Gothic (c.
 1194–1250) was a brief but very productive period, which produced some of the great landmarks of Gothic art.
-The first building in the High Gothic (Classique) was Chartres Cathedral, an important pilgrimage church south of Paris.
+The first building in the High Gothic (referred to as Classic Gothic in France) was Chartres Cathedral, an important pilgrimage church south of Paris.
 The Romanesque cathedral was destroyed by fire in 1194, but was swiftly rebuilt in the new style, with contributions from King Philip II of France, Pope Celestine III, local gentry, merchants, craftsmen, and Richard the Lionheart, king of England.
 The builders simplified the elevation used at Notre Dame, eliminated the tribune galleries, and used flying buttresses to support the upper walls.
 The walls were filled with stained glass, mainly depicting the story of the Virgin Mary but also, in a small corner of each window, illustrating the crafts of the guilds who donated those windows.